Professor of Computer Engineering

 Full professor at Politecnico di Torino since 2004.

-I have been working for more than 20 years in the areas of distributed
+I have been working for more than 20 years in the research areas of distributed

 systems and software engineering, with a special interest in formal